Flutter-Chore/Flutter-InAppUpgrade/README.md

 # In App Upgrade

-A Flutter plugin for prompting and help users to upgrade when there is a newer version of this app in the store or repository.
+A Flutter plugin for prompting and help users to upgrade when there is a newer version of this app in the app store or server repository.

 ## Platform Support
 |Platform|Open App Store|Download/Install Installer|Third-party App Store|